vivocha/bot-sdk/README.md

 #### [BotMessage](#botmessage)

 Some contents and definitions of the Vivocha Bot Messages are inspired by the [Facebook Messenger](https://developers.facebook.com/docs/messenger-platform/reference/) messages specification, but adapted and extended as needed by the Vivocha Platform.
+Currently, messages' `quick_replies` and `template` property are used in BotResponses.

 PROPERTY | VALUE | DESCRIPTION
 | ------ | ------ | ----------- |